 This is the first and most important stage of creating a good learning objective.
 If, in your excitement to create learning superheroes, you decide to skip this step, don’t be surprised if you don’t get fantastic results.

 Although creating learning superheroes is a worthy cause, it’s not a SMART goal.
-We’ve covered SMART goals before in our Performance Centre series, but as a quick refresher, all goals should be Specific, Measurable, Achievable, Realistic and Time bound.
+A SMART goal is Specific, Measurable, Achievable, Realistic and Time-bound.

 If you start out simply hoping for the best, you might get lucky, but you stand a much better chance of success if you form a clear picture of what that success looks like.